The Bankrate promise

 How do missed mortgage payments impact my credit score?

 Your lender can report missed payments to the credit reporting agencies, which can hurt your credit score.
 How many points you lose varies, but generally, the higher your score, the larger the reduction.

 |607||1 (30 days past-due)||17-37 points|

-The ideal strategy is to make full and timely mortgage payments in order to avoid late fees or worse, but because of the coronavirus, many people in good faith simply can’t make their payments.
+The ideal strategy is to make full and timely mortgage payments to avoid late fees or, potentially, foreclosure.
 If you find that late or missed payments are likely, call your loan servicer as soon as possible to explain your situation.